ToddAdkison/Azure-Queries/README.md

 # Azure-Governance

-A collection of queries or scripts around the five disciplines of cloud governance.
+A repository to remember things.
+Mostly around Azure.